Do You Have A Framework For Creating Real, Lasting Success —

 Sadly, the idea of “structure” puts off many people.
 They see it as confining, limiting their freedom and creativity.

-In a testimonial, a photographer who’d upped her personal and business success, wrote:
+In a testimonial, a photographer who’d upped her personal and \business success using my Life Design Framework, wrote:

 “When Bruce first talked about “structure, I cringed.
 I didn’t want to force myself into a mold.
 But, no!
 He meant a framework in which to organize my ideas and actions, so my actions followed a path from where I was to where I wanted to be, to the results I most wanted to create.”